Automations

 5. Use internal test subscribers to run through the trigger and important branches.

-6. Watch activity history and node counts to confirm the path is correct.
+6. Watch activity history and node counts to confirm each test subscriber follows the expected path.

 7. Set **Automation Status** to **Active** and click **Save Automation** only after the test path behaves as expected.

 If an automation is not behaving as expected, start with the subscriber activity history and the node counts.
-Confirm the subscriber met the trigger, reached the expected step, matched or failed the condition you expected, and was not blocked by status, missing data, or a disabled connection.
+Confirm that the subscriber met the trigger rule, reached the expected step, matched or failed the condition you expected, and was not stopped by subscriber status, missing data, or a disabled connection.

 ## Related Guides

-- [Magic Links](https://mailrith.com/docs/magic-links.md): Magic links turn a single click in an email into a subscriber action — adding or removing tags, enrolling in sequences, and redirecting or confirming, all without the subscriber filling out a form.
+- [Magic Links](https://mailrith.com/docs/magic-links.md): Magic links turn one email click into a subscriber action.
+A click can add or remove tags, enroll the subscriber in sequences, and redirect or confirm the subscriber without requiring a form submission.

-- [AI Writing](https://mailrith.com/docs/ai-writing.md): AI writing helps create drafts, not final sends.
-This guide explains where AI appears, how to brief it, how to preview generated content, when replacement confirmations appear, and how to repair provider failures.
+- [AI Writing](https://mailrith.com/docs/ai-writing.md): AI writing creates drafts, not final sends.
+This guide explains where AI appears, how to write a clear brief, how to preview generated content, when replacement confirmations appear, and how to repair provider failures.